 I work as an integrative counsellor and have 500+ hours working with adults and young people.
 I primarily use person-centred and psychodynamic approaches, focusing on the thoughts and emotions a person is having in the present and exploring how past experiences may impact their feelings and behaviour today.

-Since receiving my Diploma in Therapeutic Counselling (CPCAB) I have been working two days a week for a charity, working with children and adults in Lambeth who require therapeutic support.
-I also see clients privately and working virtually allows me to expand my practice to those living outside of South West London as well.
+After receiving my Diploma in Therapeutic Counselling (CPCAB) I worked two days a week for a charity, providing therapy to children and adults in Lambeth requiring therapeutic support.
+Since then I have expanded my private practice and working virtually has allowed me to expand my practice to those living outside of South West London as well.

 I have worked with clients experiencing a range of issues including anxiety, depression, financial problems, identity exploration, relationship difficulties, eating disorders and bereavement.